 The stipend for a graduate assistantship, like most salaries, is set annually and each TA or RA will be notified of their monthly stipend in their letter of offer.
 Each award requires 20 hours of service per week to the department.
 Generally, graduate students on appointment are expected to be available in the department from August 16th until December 31st (Fall Semester) and January 1st until May 15th (Spring Semester).
 The appointment period for teaching assistants is either one semester or nine months (the academic year).
-TA's are required to register for the full 18 credits.
-Of these 18 credits up to 3 classes can be graded course work and the rest can be a combination of Independent Study (ANTH 600) and/or Thesis or Dissertation Research (ANTH 700 and ANTH
+TA's are required to register for a minimum of 10 credits.
+Of these 10 credits up to 3 classes can be graded course work and the rest can be a combination of Independent Study (ANTH 600) and/or Thesis or Dissertation Research (ANTH 700 and ANTH 800).
+Please enroll in at least 1 credit of ANTH 700/800 each semester.

-800).
 The maximum number of academic years a teaching assistantship may be awarded is two years for an M.A. student and four years for a Ph.D. student.